PoisonOrochi/Anarchy-Online-scripts/README.md

 The macro will fire a single pet heal from , then go on follow, this lets you heal from a distance, so the healpet will stay out of aoe nuke range, notum overload+CrunchCom Nano Compressor Pro will increase the range.
 The macro will also reduce the cooldown for the pet heal.

-"/macro HF10 /pethealfollow10.txt" is simply a 10 times in a row, automatic version, with the tightest timing possible, for maximum heal speed.
+"/macro HF10 /pethealfollow10.txt" is simply a 10 times in a row, automatic version, with the tightest possible (reliable) timings , for maximum heal speed.
 You still have to keep the person targeted though.